-EGA operates three production facilities in the United Arab Emirates (UAE).
-The Jebel Ali (JAS) and Al Taweelah smelter (ATS) sites each include the production of prebaked anodes, the electrolysis and ingot casting process.
+EGA operates three production facilities in the United Arab Emirates (UAE), two at Al Taweelah (AT), Abu Dhabi and one at Jebel Ali (JA), Dubai.
+The Jebel Ali Smelter (JAS) and Al Taweelah Smelter (ATS) sites each include the production of prebaked anodes, the electrolysis and ingot casting process.
 Recently, Al Taweelah alumina refinery (ATA) was built as part of EGA's upstream expansion strategy, supplying a substantial share of the feedstock for EGA's aluminium smelters.
 ATA is supplied with metallurgical-grade bauxite from EGA's bauxite mining subsidiary, Guinea Alumina Corporation (GAC) in Guinea.
 EGA operations are mainly powered by EGA's on-site power plants at ATS and JAS.
 Additionally, EGA purchases some electricity from photovoltaic sources.